 The training is mechanisms-based, and therefore places principal reliance on standard protocols.
 These are based on considerations of functional neuroanatomy and functional imaging and then have to survive empirical validation.
 The central thread that connects the various protocols is the concept of the optimal response frequency, the ORF.
 Frequency rules have been discovered through the clinical work that establish a fixed relationship between the ORFs for left-lateralized, right-lateralized, and inter-hemispheric placements, as well as between the frontal/pre-frontal, the central, and the parietal/occipital inter-hemispheric placements.
-These relationships are illustrated in Figure 17 for lateralized training.
+These relationships are illustrated in Figure 15 for lateralized training.
 These rules are operative without clear exception across five orders of magnitude in frequency.
 The existence of these rules points to an underlying organizing-and unifying-principle that implicitly validates the entire construct that has been given empirical support in the collective work.

-Figure 17.
+Figure 15.
 Shown here is the frequency relationship that relates the optimum target frequency for lefthemisphere training loci to the optimum target frequency for right-side placements.
-This relationship has been relied upon for the optimization of clinical outcomes for nearly twenty years, and it is being continually confirmed in the practices of some 5,000 clinicians.
+This relationship has been relied upon for the optimization of clinical outcomes for nearly twenty years, and it is being continually confirmed in the practices of about 5,000 clinicians.

-Significantly, the optimum response frequency is identical for all inter-hemispheric and for all right-lateralized placements in any individual.
-This allows one to argue for righthemisphere priority with respect to the organization of core regulatory function.
-This is in line with the protocol hierarchy that has emerged, which likewise prioritizes righthemisphere and inter-hemispheric placements.
+Significantly, inter-hemispheric placements optimize at the same frequency as rightlateralized placements.
+This allows one to argue for right-side priority with respect to the organization of core regulatory function.
+This is in line with the protocol hierarchy that has emerged, which likewise prioritizes right-hemisphere and inter-hemispheric placements.

 The very existence of frequency rules eliminates the placebo as an explanatory model.
 After all, the ORF determination is based entirely on the subjective reporting by the client, who is blind to the target frequency that has been selected.
 With the placebo model ruled out, no justification remains to mandate placebo-controlled studies as part of a validation procedure for the Othmer Method.
 Further, given the individualization of protocols and the heterogeneity of the patient population that this signifies, there is no obvious role for frequentist analysis of group-based studies.
-The dimensionality of the clinical space in which the Othmer Method operates does not lend itself to narrowly targeted studies.
+The dimensionality of the space in which the Othmer Method operates does not lend itself to narrowly targeted studies.
 The validation procedure for the Othmer Method has therefore been largely Bayesian.